Required Minimum Distributions (RMDs): What They Are, How They Work, and How We Plan Around Them

 Why does the IRS require minimum distributions?

-Retirement accounts such as traditional IRAs and 401(k)s are designed to grow tax deferred, meaning without current taxation.
+Retirement accounts such as traditional IRAs and 401(k)s are designed to grow tax-deferred, meaning they are not taxed until withdrawn.
 For many households, this tax deferral lasts decades.

-Most people take RMDs once they reach a specific age set by law.
+Most people begin RMDs once they reach a specific age set by law.

 For decades, the starting age for RMDs was age 70½.
 In 2019, the SECURE Act postponed required distributions until age 72, but only for certain individuals.
-The SECURE Act 2.0, passed in 2022, further adjusted the starting age, increasing it to 73 beginning in 2025 for individuals born on or after January 1, 1951, and before January 1, 1960.
+In 2022, the SECURE Act 2.0 further adjusted the starting age, increasing it to 73 in 2025 (but only for those born on or after January 1, 1951, and before January 1, 1960).

 The starting age for RMDs will increase again to age 75 in 2033 for those born on or after January 1, 1960.